Training7 min read

 This means:

-• No pushing the dog down (that is physical contact, which counts as attention)
+• No pushing them down (that's physical contact, which is a reward).

-Instead, the moment your dog's front feet leave the ground, you become a statue.
-Turn slightly away, fold your arms, and look at the ceiling.
-You are boring.
-You are invisible.
+The moment those front paws leave the ground, you become a statue.
+Turn slightly away.
+Fold your arms.
+Look at the ceiling.
+You're boring.
+You're invisible.

 Teach "Four on the Floor"